 NAME.
 BORN.
-DIED 25 26 27 HOPE ANGELL-2 John- LYDIA OLNEY, ABIAH, - Smith, OLIVER, - Smith ELISHA, Susan Whipple .Prov., Mar.
-13, Feb.
-11, 1759, April 18, 1799, Nov.
-14, 1755, 28 29 THOMAS, JAMES, MARY, LYDIA, James Young • 1781 1806. .1802
+DIED.
+7 (25 25 26 27 HOPE ANGELL-2 John- LYDIA OLNEY, ABIAH, - Smith, OLIVER, - Smith ELISHA, Susan Whipple .
+Prov., Mar.
+12, 1682Prov,, Feb.
+11, 1759.
+April 13, 1799.
+Nov.
+14, 1755.
+28 2 9 THOMAS, JAMES, MARY, LYDIA, James Young • • 1731 1718 1806.
+1802

 Hope Angell lived in Providence, it is thought, on the farm now called the Asylum farm, North Providence, this town then being included in Providence.
 He was admitted freeman of the Colony May 6, 1712.
-We often meet with his name in the records of Providence, where he was appointed to positions Like most of his generation, his history of trust and honor. is so obscure that we seem to know him, and his wife, best by the intelligent and energetic children they educated and saw well established in homes of their own.
+We often meet with his name in the records of Providence, where he was appointed to positions of trust and honor.
+Like most of his generation, his history is so obscure that we seem to know him, and his wife, best by the intelligent and energetic children they educated and saw well established in homes of their own.
 His wife died of consumption, aged 60 years, 9 months and 7 days.
-The most of their children will be noticed in the account of the next generation as heads of their respective families, We see by table that his daughter, Lydia, married the James Young.
-He was a gay young man, fond of lively company, and pretty free with his money.
+The most of their children will be noticed in the account of the next generation as heads of their respective families.
+We see by that his daughter, Lydia, married James He was a gay young man, fond of lively company, Young. and pretty free with his money.
 Besides, he was a natural poet, and so ready to make up a verse or a number of verses to suit any occasion, that he was considered the most noted man of the time, in that vicinity.
 From his inclination to spend money and to enjoy lively company, Oliver and Elisha, older brothers to Lydia, objected to his marrying their sister.
-On his hearing of this, he wrote them a letter beginning thus :
+On his hearing of this, he wrote them a letter beginning thus:

+Elisha, sir,

+And Oliver,

-Elisha, sir, And Oliver, Why are you thus offended?
-If I have done you any harm, 'Tis more than I intended.
+Why are you thus offended?

+If I have done you any harm,

+'Tis more than I intended.